GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ### Decoding device configurations

 By default, the Sens'it V3 device transmits its current configuration once per day.
-You can identify those payload strings with their longer length.
+You can identify those payload strings by their greater length.
 The sensor telemetry data uplink payloads are 4 bytes, or 8 hexadecimal characters.
 The data + configuration payloads are 4 + 8 = 12 bytes, or 24 hexadecimal characters.
 Example payload: `9e09a58306003f0f8004223c`.

 To decode the configuration payloads sent by the device, execute the following steps: